CJSF-FM: Station overview

 CJSF is a non-profit, volunteer-run, campus/community radio station that broadcasts from Simon Fraser University in Burnaby, British Columbia.
 CJSF broadcasts to Simon Fraser University (SFU) and to the surrounding communities of Burnaby, New Westminster, Coquitlam, Port Coquitlam, Port Moody, Surrey, Richmond and Delta in British Columbia on the FM band.
 CJSF is also available on the Internet at CJSF.ca.
 CJSF is on-air seven days per week, 24 hours per day.
 Station program are also available as downloadable audio files and podcasts.

 As a campus/community radio station, CJSF broadcasts music and spoken word programming that is rarely found in mainstream media.
 Programs concern the current issues and news affairs of such groups as First Nations, ethnic minorities, LGBT, environmental, and social justice.
 CJSF plays a variety of music including indie, ethnic, soundtrack, underground, and world music that are not often broadcast on commercial stations.
-Periodically, it broadcasts Simon Fraser Clan varsity athletic events.
+Periodically, it broadcasts Simon Fraser Red Leafs varsity athletic events.
 All programming at CJSF Radio adheres to the Broadcasting Act and the Canadian Radio-television and Telecommunications Commission (CRTC).